Biological Sciences

 Biology Courses

-This course is an introduction to the science of life, cell biology, metabolism, diet, genetics, evolution and ecology and will include current issues and news on these topics.
+This lecture course provides the non-biology major with an introduction to living things and their environment.
+Students develop important critical thinking skills as they learn about the process of science, the building blocks of life, the role and regulation of DNA, how populations change over time, the movement of energy within and between life forms, and how species interact with each other and their surroundings.
+By the end of the course, students will be able to apply an understanding of biological concepts to current issues and their impacts on society.
 Credit will not be awarded for both the regular and honors versions of a course.
-Credit will be awarded only for the first course completed with a grade of C or better or "P.".
+Credit will be awarded only for the first course completed with a grade of "C" or better or "P.".

 The first semester of biology for majors introduces the student to principles of cellular and molecular biology.
 Knowledge from a breadth of disciplines related to health, medical and research science careers is examined including: biochemistry, metabolism, molecular biology, genetics, cellular biology, recombinant DNA, developmental biology, microbiology and molecular evolution.
 While the diversity of life is surveyed, an emphasis is placed on the biology worldview derived from experimental data of specific model genera, animal cell culture systems and prokaryotic/eukaryotic viruses.
 The method of generating hypothesis based research results and the role of paradigms in advancing biological science theory are examined.